Welcome to your life after diets

 You may not have heard the terms 'intuitive eating' or 'non-diet approach' before and that's okay, this is common.
 That's because there is no money to be made out of teaching people how to do it for themselves.
 Conversely, we're all highly attuned (and exhausted) by the world of dieting, detoxing and weight loss programs.
 Losing weight - even temporarily, like 98% of dieters do - is all about making money, not helping people make real changes in their lives.

-In Australia by 2015, it is estimated we will be spending one billion dollars annually in this industry.
+In Australia we spend approximately one billion dollars annually in this industry.
 In the USA, spending is approximately sixty billion annually.
 And yet Australia and the USA frequently top both obesity and eating disorders lists of statistics per capita.

 A non-diet approach first surfaced in the USA in 1970 (known then as an anti-diet approach) by Carol Munter and Jane Hirschmann, who are world pioneers with their "Overcoming Overeating" workshops and book of the same name.
 Susie Orbach from the UK documents every woman's struggle with her "Fat Is a Feminist Issue" book series from 1978.
 Dr Rick Kausman is Australia's non-diet pioneer from 1989, beginning with his "If Not Dieting, Then What?" book.